-Anyone who has made a request for information to Bridgewater Housing Association under the EIRs is entitled to request an internal review if they are unhappy with the way their request has been handled.
+Anyone who has made a request for information to Bridgewater Housing Association under the EISR is entitled to request an internal review if they are unhappy with the way their request has been handled.

-Internal reviews will be carried out by the Association's Chief Executive.
+Internal reviews will be carried out by a senior member of staff who was not involved with the original decision.
 A request for review may be about: